cwi-dis/zandbak-orchestrator/README.md

 (or whatever host/port the Orchestrator is running on) in a web browser.

 Leaving these environment variables unset disables the web admin interface.

+## Acknowledgements

+This work is supported by the European Union as part of the Horizon Europe Framework Program under grant agreement No. 101135556 (INDUX-R).